bit-bandit/parasite/doc/routes/lists.md

 ### POST `/l/:id` + Options

-`POST /l/:id` is a broad route that encompasses nearly everything relating to modifying a torrent/object.
+`POST /l/:id` is a broad route that encompasses nearly everything relating to modifying a list.
 Much of what can be sent to it is handeled from within `/x/` (see `doc/actions.md` for more information about that).

 Every object sent to this route requires a `Type` parameter within the JSON sent to it.
 Below are the actions/options that can result from altering the value of